tamton-aquib/veldora/README.md

 * As always, not to be used for illegal purposes  : )

 ### TODOS:
+- [ ] Solve unicode error when reading some password lists.
 - [x] Add to crates.io
+- [x] Add functions to lib.rs.
+- [ ] Add support for other filetypes like rar.
+- [ ] hash mode breaking for zip and pdf. (would get super fast)
 - [x] Code cleaning.
 - [x] Make error messages pretty.
-- [ ] Add support for other filetypes like rar.
-- [ ] hash mode breaking for zip and pdf. (would get super fast)
-- [ ] Solve unicode error when reading some password lists.